Dennis Lo: Personal life

 Lo is married to Alice Siu Ling Wong.
 They met each other while Lo was pursuing his DPhil at the University of Oxford, where Wong was completing her DPhil in semiconductor physics.
 They got married in 1994.

-As of 2016, Wong is an associate professor and the head of the formerly Division of Mathematics and Science Education, Faculty of Education at the University of Hong Kong.
+As of 2016, Wong is an associate professor and the head of the former Division of Mathematics and Science Education, Faculty of Education at the University of Hong Kong.
 She is no longer on the faculty list as of 2021.

 It was reported in 2021 that Lo bought a flat at The Masterpiece in Tsim Sha Tsui, Hong Kong for HKD$210 million.

-Lo is one of the initiators of the Hong Kong Coalition, co-founded by 2 former Chief Executives of Hong Kong Tung Chee-hwa and Leung Chun-ying.
+Lo is one of the initiators of the Hong Kong Coalition, co-founded by two former Chief Executives of Hong Kong Tung Chee-hwa and Leung Chun-ying.